dph22/dph22.github.io/README.md

 **Future Architecture Fellowship, 2021-Present**

-Selected to participate in the [Creative Exchange 2021 Landscapes of Care](https://futurearchitectureplatform.org/programme/152/creative-exchange-2021-landscapes-of-care/), one of the first major events dedicated to conversations about the New European Bauhaus and the European Green Deal, under the European Architecture Programme and co-funded by the Creative Europe Programme of the European Union.
-Recently featured in the [Future Architecture book](https://futurearchitectureplatform.org/journal/69/future-architecture-book-out-now/), published by MAO Museum of Architecture and Design, Ljubljana 2021, and also financed by the European Union.
+Selected to participate in the [Creative Exchange 2021 Landscapes of Care](https://futurearchitectureplatform.org/programme/152/creative-exchange-2021-landscapes-of-care/), one of the first major events dedicated to conversations about the New European Bauhaus and the European Green Deal, under the European Architecture Program and co-funded by the Creative Europe Program of the European Union.
+Recently featured in the [Future Architecture book](https://futurearchitectureplatform.org/journal/69/future-architecture-book-out-now/), published by MAO Museum of Architecture and Design, Ljubljana (2021), and also financed by the European Union.

 [...]